wadmp/wadmp.github.io/src/gen3/tutorials/device/README.md

 # Claim a Device to Your Company

-To Claim a Device from one of your Companies, you must have the authority to Claim a Device.
+To Claim a Device to one of your Companies, you must have the authority to Claim a Device.

 Claiming a Device depends on 2 User criteria: